 If a resident leaves any personal property in the apartment following a vacate and check-out by the resident, such property shall be deemed to have been abandoned in favor of the University.
 If the resident has not completely vacated the apartment by the date designated on the “Intent to Vacate Notice,” and has not extended the vacate date, the personal property remaining will be deemed as abandoned in favor of the University.
 In either case, the resident shall be charged a minimum of $25 and the current hourly rate for removal of such property.
 Abandoned materials will be subject to existing CSU disposal procedures.
 Materials of a personal, biological, or environmental hazardous nature will be disposed of immediately.
 Unlicensed or inoperable automobiles left in the parking lots, at any time, will be towed away at the owner’s expense.
 All bikes or bike parts left unattended, unlocked, or non-operational in public areas or public racks may be considered abandoned.

-Advertising authorization must be obtained and approved by the Apartment Life area office.
+Advertising authorization must be obtained and approved by the university apartment area office.
 No advertising can be posted in any community without approval by the area office.
 Residents, student organizations, and businesses may advertise events and/or activities on designated bulletin boards or locations.
 Advertising must adhere to the following guidelines:

 - Advertisements must avoid use of obscene language.